DSDEV27001/Visits-ETL/README.md

 ## 6. Stakeholder Q's

-    1. Ask about what sort of analysis is required to establish the facts  e.g. averages, counts, total, KPIs and other derived figures
+    1. Ask about what sort of analysis is required  e.g. averages, counts, totals, KPIs and other derived figures
     2. Procedure list including cost - fixed per currency or not?
     3. Hospital List
     4. What currencies are visits currently billed in?
+Is it a single currency per hospital based on location?
-    5. Are exchange rates required / available to show global revenue?
+    5. Are exchange rates required / available?
-    6. Interest in owner geolocations?
+    6. Interest in owner geolocations and analysis?

 ## 7. Other Assumptions

-    1. The grain is at the visit level since no procedure costs are provided although ideally you would design at the procedure level if this information was available
+    1. Only one procedure per visit
+    2. Visits can't overlap
-    2. The procedures and costs of scheduled future visits (e.g. those in the data in 2022) are fixed so they don't need to be treated differently to prior visits
+    2. The procedure and cost of scheduled future visits (e.g. those in the data in 2022) are fixed so they don't need to be treated differently to prior visits